miguelperezenciso/SeqBreed/README.md

 #################################################################################################
 #                 Principal component analysis (PCA)
 #################################################################################################
-# PCA using all sequence or any set of snps as defined in a Chip object
+# PCA using all snps as defined in a Chip object
-#--> First you need to define sequence as a Chip object if you want to use all SNPs in sequence
-chipseq = gg.Chip(chipFile=seqposfile, genome=gfeatures, name='seq')
-#--> Second, generate a matrix with genotypes
+#--> We need to generate a matrix with genotypes using chip positions
-X = gg.do_X(pop.inds, gfeatures, gbase, chip=chipseq)
+X = gg.do_X(pop.inds, gfeatures, gbase, chip=chip)
 #--> Returns 2D PCA
 pca = sel.Pca(X)
 pca.fit()